bevyengine/bevy/README.md

 The [license](https://doc.rust-lang.org/cargo/reference/manifest.html#the-license-and-license-file-fields) field of each crate will also reflect this.
 For example, [`bevy_mikktspace`](./crates/bevy_mikktspace/README.md#license-agreement) has code under the Zlib license (as well as a copyright notice when choosing the MIT license).

-The [assets](assets) included in this repository for testing purposes typically fall under different open licenses.
+The [assets](assets) included in this repository (for our [examples](./examples/README.md)) typically fall under different open licenses.
+These will not be included in your game (unless copied in by you), and they are not distributed in the published bevy crates.
 See [CREDITS.md](CREDITS.md) for the details of the licenses of those files.

 Finally, Bevy relies on the excellent work done by our [many open source dependencies](https://github.com/bevyengine/bevy/blob/main/Cargo.toml), each of which is licensed under their own corresponding MIT-compatible licenses.